 -

-Can I get an extension in the number of weeks I collect?There are no extensions available in Michigan at this time.
+Can I get an extension in the number of weeks I collect?If extensions are available, you'll be notified once you near the end of your benefit year or if you will soon exhaust your available weeks.
 Extensions for collecting UI payments are in effect only during periods of high unemployment and only if the state or federal government take specific action to provide extended benefits.

 -